Dr. Delma Nieves, Pediatric Infectious Disease

 Poster Presentation: Leptospiral intracellular infection of hepatocytes in vivo and in vitro.
 Delma J. Nieves, MD, David R. Blanco, PhD, Thomas Ganz, MD, Julia Goodnough, Michael A. Lovett, MD, PhD.
 David Geffen School of Medicine UCLA, Department of Medi

-Grand rounds presentation: Pertussis, Children’s Hospital of Orange County, Orange, CA, March 24th, 2010
+Grand rounds presentation: Pertussis, CHOC Hospital, Orange, CA, March 24th, 2010

 Poster presentation: Clinical and Laboratory Features of Pertussis During a California Epidemic.
 Singh J, Ashouri N, Nieves, D, Mcguire T, Arrieta A. 50th Interscience Conference on Antimicrobial Agents and Chemotherapy.
 Boston, September 12-15, 2010